- Repair/Strengthen 2nd and 3rd-floor Structural Issues (Joists, etc.) per the engineer report

-Although you cannot see the progress of the elevation/stair tower behind the safety net, be rest assured construction continues!
-Interior framing and the installation of the elevator, allowing ADA access to every floor is just about complete.
+Although you cannot see the progress of the elevator/stair tower behind the safety net, be rest assured construction continues!
+Interior framing, fire sprinklers, electrical/fire alarm wiring, and the installation of the elevator, allowing ADA access to every floor is just about complete.
 Workers will be focusing on the exterior finishes and roof next.
 The tentative completion date is December 1, 2020.

-Trabisco Painters have completed their masterpiece.
-Richie Trabisco was so proud and honored to have worked on our landmarked mansion that he has become our newest Belvedere Circle Member.
-Historical photographs from the Stirn-Roebling family photo albums were used to return the mansion to its original color palette.
+When Founding Charter Member, Sal Matiolli, heard we were planning to restore our mansion’s exterior, he simply asked, ‘How can I help?’.
+The result, Sal and his company, Wall Systems Supply, generously donated specialty elastomeric paint and primer for the entire building.
+Trabisco Painters was then hired to meticulously ‘paint’ life back to our exterior.
+Owner, Richie Trabisco was so proud and honored to have worked on our landmarked mansion that he has become our newest Belvedere Circle Member.
+Historical photographs from the Stirn-Roebling family photo albums were used to return the mansion to its original color scheme.

 Solarium Restoration Complete

-Failures of the Yankee gutter system and the outer ledge of the solarium have caused water damage to both the interior of the Verrazano Room and the exterior trellis woodwork.
-Modern fiberglass has replaced the original canvas/tar material used in 1908.
-Large new copper gutter materials were installed to accommodate large volumes of water.
+Failures of the original Yankee gutter system and the waterproofing of the outer roof-ledge of the solarium has allowed water penetration to damage both the interior of the Verrazano Room and the exterior trellis woodwork.
+Modern fiberglass was used to replace the outer roof’s 1908 original canvas/tar material.
+The rotted exterior trellis woodwork was replaced.
+Larger new copper gutter materials were installed to accommodate heavy downpours.

-Structural issues on the upper floor have been identified and repairs are underway.
+Structural issues on the upper floors have been identified and repairs are underway.
 Heavily damaged roof rafters in two critical areas carrying the tremendous weight of the landmarked Spanish barrel tile roof have been repaired.
-Plans to support the added capacity and correct failing load-bearing walls are being finalized and repairs are to begin soon.
+Plans to support the added capacity of the upper floors and correct failing load-bearing walls are being finalized and repairs are to begin soon.

 Master carpenter/Founding Charter Member, Bob Kunz, has worked diligently to complete the replacement of rotted wood.
-His skilled work paved the way for roofers and painters, bringing our mansion back to its original glory.
+His skilled craftsmanship paved the way for roofers and painters to complete the renovation of our mansion’s exterior surface, bringing it back to its original glory.

 Our Juliet balconies have been restored to their original beauty!
 A fiberglass roof has replaced the leaky tarred roof and the restored wrought iron railings are now in place.